 Realize, the world's philosophy is pluralism, but God is into singular-ism.
 Our hope of salvation is singular.
 It's found in one person.
-The only way is Jesus!
+The only way to God is Jesus!

 "And this I say, that the law, which was 430 years later, cannot annul the covenant that was confirmed before by God in Christ, that it should make the promise of no effect."
-The faith-grace covenant God made with Abraham was firmly entrenched before the Law came along.
+The faith-grace covenant God made with Abraham was firmly entrenched long before the Law came.
 The Mosaic Law was never intended to take the place of grace - not even for a brief season.

 "For if the inheritance is of the law, it is no longer of promise; but God gave it to Abraham by promise."

-Again, law and grace, works and faith are mutually exclusive.
-You can't ride in the same gear at the same time...
-It makes you wonder why God gave the Law...
+Law and grace, work and faith are mutually exclusive.
+Again you can't ride in the same gear at the same time.

+It makes you wonder why God even gave the Law?
 And Paul anticipates that question in verse 19, "What purpose then does the law serve?"
 Here's his answer, "It was added because of transgressions..."
 The Law exposed our sin.
-It was never intended to expunge it.
+It was never intended to expunge sin.